Berndnaut Smilde: Antipode at the Ronchini Gallery

 The works do at least engage the viewer physically and optically on a deeply personal level, which is one of the kernels of the philosophical effort, and for that they can be called a success.
 By working on so delicate a scale in some places, Smilde manages to remove some of what is vapid and grandiose in his Nimbus series.
 One never feels he is an artist dealing, as the gallery says, with “state[s] of being between construction and deconstruction”, but rather that his work deals with the monumental and the here and now, rendered with a deceptive sensibility.
 He is an artist who manages to evoke the present by allusion to it, and one hopes for more of this.
 His clouds, one suspects, were a bid for an attention he could then hold to do something more interesting.
 They have a tendency to disappear after a few minutes.

-Berndnaut Smilde: Antipode is on at Ronchini Gallery until 14th June 2014, for further information visit here.
+Berndnaut Smilde: Antipode is at Ronchini Gallery until 14th June 2014.
+For further information visit the gallery’s website here.